CMPalomares/4thSemesterProject/README.md

 The code reads from three proximity sensors and from three capacitive sensors, detects the patter of how have they been activated and generates an output that sends data to max msp

 ## The message sent
-This application sends a message through the serial port, which has four different parts:
+This application sends a message through the serial port, which has five different parts:
   - **Zone 1** -> The values for five proximity sensors, therefore sends five values.
   - **Zone 2** -> The time that each of the proximity sensors has been active, therefore sends five values.
     - If the sensor is inactive but it was inactive in the previous read it sends a 0.